 What isn’t in doubt is how delicious beef salpicao is.
 Tender and juicy beef cubes that are salty and subtly sweet and boldly smelling and tasting of garlic.
 The way the meat tastes and smells, you’d think it has been flavored by a hundred spices.
 But beef salpicao has very few ingredients!
 The simplicity in the preparation and the startling deep flavors… it’s just the perfect main dish for a party.
 You can even serve it as a cocktail food!
 Place in a platter, hand out small forks and voila!

-- 4 to 5 tbsps. of liquid seasoning (I used Knorr — I do not recommend substituting soy sauce)
+- 4 to 5 tablespoons liquid seasoning (I used Knorr — I do not recommend substituting soy sauce)

-- 3 tbsps. of butter combined with about 6 tbsps. of olive oil
+- 3 tablespoons butter combined with about 6 tablespoons olive oil

-- Transfer the beef salpicao to a serving platter, sprinkle with toasted garlic bits and finely sliced onion leaves.
+Transfer the beef salpicao to a serving platter, sprinkle with toasted garlic bits and finely sliced scallions.
 Serve hot with rice.